-With production credits that have landed her nominations with the Underground Music Awards and Libera Awards, and three ASCAPlus wins, LiteShado has proven herself a contender in music industry.
-Her music has been heard on Showtime's "Ray Donovan" and Hulu's "Casual".
+With production credits that have landed her nominations with the Underground Music Awards and Libera Awards, and three ASCAPlus wins, I've been in the game for 15 years and have held various hats as a professional.
+Recently, my music has been heard on Showtime's "Ray Donovan" and Hulu's "Casual".

 With over 15 years of music production, songwriting, and performance experience, the LiteShado sound has evolved into it's only distinctive brand of Hip Hop/R&B/Trap.
 While collaborating with various underground artists, as well as self-producing my own albums, I've been fortunate enough to garner listens and support from all over the world.
 From song conception, to production, I enjoy the process of blending sound and message with other artists to create a complete song.

 Once we collaborate to determine a "Goal Sound", I will work painstakingly to ensure that you are involved in every step of the way.
-You will receive a commercial quality mix-down of your track(s), with delivery in a 24-bit, 48khz format.
-If you prefer an MP3, that can also be delivered.
+You will receive a commercial quality mix-down of your track(s).
+Wav format can be provided.

 Check out my SoundCloud tracks for your own listening pleasure!